Benson group increment theory: Ring strain, intermolecular and intramolecular interactions

-In the BGIT, we assumed that a CH2 always makes a constant contribution to ΔHf0 for a molecule.
+In the BGIT, we assumed that a CH2 always makes a constant contribution to Δf<H° for a molecule.
 However, a small ring such as cyclobutane leads to a substantial failure for the BGIT, because of its strain energy.
-A series of correction terms for common ring systems has been developed, with the goal of obtaining accurate ΔHf0 values for cyclic system.
+A series of correction terms for common ring systems has been developed, with the goal of obtaining accurate ΔHf° values for cyclic system.
 Note that these are not identically equal to the accepted strain energies for the parent ring system, although they are quite close.
-The group-increment correction for a cyclobutane is based on ΔHf0 values for a number of structures and represents an average value that gives the best agreement with the range of experimental data.
-In contrast, the strain energy of cyclobutane is specific to the parent compound, with their new corrections, it is now possible to predict ΔHf0 values for strained ring system by first adding up all the basic group increments and then adding appropriate ring-strain correction values.
+The group-increment correction for a cyclobutane is based on ΔHf° values for a number of structures and represents an average value that gives the best agreement with the range of experimental data.
+In contrast, the strain energy of cyclobutane is specific to the parent compound, with their new corrections, it is now possible to predict ΔHf° values for strained ring system by first adding up all the basic group increments and then adding appropriate ring-strain correction values.

 The same as ring system, corrections have been made to other situations such as gauche alkane with a 0.8 kcal/mol correction and cis- alkene with a 1.0 kcal/mol correction.

 Also, the BGIT fails when conjugation and interactions between functional groups exist, such as intermolecular and intramolecular hydrogen bonding, which limits its accuracy and usage in some cases.